Fiber Optic Center will be at OFC - Schedule your meeting with a member of the FOC team now

 Ensuring Clean Fiber Connections

-When it comes to fiber installations, cleanliness is the key to success.
 Whether the work is in buildings, on construction sites or outdoors in trenches for fiber ducts, there is at a minimum, dust.
-Dirty connectors cause the highest percentage of fiber optic network failures.
+Dirty fiber optic connectors cause the highest percentage of fiber optic network failures.
 It might seem odd that dirt would rank above polishing errors, bad splices, broken connectors or excessive bends when talking about fiber failure but dirty end-faces do rank the highest.

 In addition to failures due to the light loss, there is the possibility of equipment failure and the nightmare of unexpected costs for troubleshooting, replacing and fixing damages.